Verify Trust Before You Install

 $ ai-trust check mcp-server-xyz --scan-if-missing --contribute

-# Force re-scan even if registry data exists
+# Force re-scan even if existing data exists

 $ ai-trust check server-filesystem --rescan